 - 1. In the event of school cancellations during the first semester, the last day of the first semester shall be rescheduled to fall on the 90th school day for secondary students. - 2.
-This calendar is based on 180 contracted days (180 school days), 3 additional required days, and 4 workshop days.
-(Note: Contracts with 10 extended days shall also work June 22 28 and August 20 24, unless it is mutually agreed to substitute other dates or as stipulated in Article IV, Section 6.C.2.) - 3.
-Payment for days over the 180 school days will be as follows:

-Payment for the August 28 and 29 required days, the August 30 floating day, and the four workshop days will be paid automatically on Exhibit G-2 2017-2018 Supplemental TRI Schedule.
+This calendar is based on 187 contracted days: 180 school days, 3 additional required days, and 4 workshop days.
+(Note: Contracts with 10 extended days shall also work June 24 28 and August 19 23, unless it is mutually agreed to substitute other dates or as stipulated in Article IV, Section 6.C.2.) - 3.
+Payment for the August 27 and 28 required days, the August 29 floating day, and the four workshop days is annualized and included in the base salary schedule (Exhibit G-1).